-The gain on debt forgiveness totaling \$180,257 resulted from (i) \$109,657 from the negotiated settlement of the amounts due under the related party line-of-credit, aircraft lease and personal loans and (ii) \$70,600 from the forgiveness of the Payroll Protection Program loans received in 2020.
+The gain on debt forgiveness totaling \$180,257 resulted from (i) \$109,657 from the negotiated settlement of the amounts due under the related party Line of Credit, aircraft lease and personal loans and (ii) \$70,600 from the forgiveness of the Payroll Protection Program loans received in 2020.

 For the year ended December 31, 2021, we identified an uninsured casualty loss of \$1,265,306 related to wire fraud due to a compromised electronic mail account.
 This incident began in late August 2021 and was discovered on October 26, 2021.
-The Company's internal review of disbursements made during the period of the incident has not identified any additional losses.
-Our management continues to investigate the incident.
+The Company's internal review of disbursements made during the period of the incident did not identify any additional losses.